Passcode MDM payload settings for Apple devices

 Force a password change when the user authenticates

-The user must enter a new password the next time they authenticate.
+Forces users to enter a new password the next time they authenticate.